 This makes them effectively invisible to civilian ATC and is very dangerous as airliners are also flying through this airspace.
 By shadowing Russian aircraft, the intercepting aircraft can show ATC where they are, allowing controllers to move airliners safely out of the way.

 The second reason is because of the speed at which aircraft travel.
 An aircraft flying at 600 knots will travel 12 miles in little over a minute.
 Waiting until an unknown or hostile aircraft has entered sovereign airspace before intercepting is too late.

 It leaves insufficient time to safely carry out the intercept, visually identify the aircraft, provide all the required information back to decision-makers, and carry out any necessary action.
 Russian aircraft will normally be intercepted by the Norwegian Air Force and then handed over to RAF aircraft ensuring they are continually shadowed.”

 This isn’t as straightforward as it seems however, an often mentioned but secretive agreement also exists that allows UK combat aircraft to fly over the Republic of Ireland.

-Senator Gerard Craughwell told the Seanad that allowing Royal Air Force fighter jets access to Irish airspace interferes with Ireland’s sovereignty.
+Although the RAF have never requested access, nor are they ever likely to, Senator Gerard Craughwell told the Seanad that allowing Royal Air Force fighter jets access to Irish airspace on the request of Ireland interferes with Ireland’s sovereignty.

 “The Constitution is the most sacred document in the country.
 It drives everything we do and should control everything that takes place in this House.
 I refer to Article 15.6 on the right to raise and maintain military forces, which right rests exclusively with the Oireachtas.
 Imagine my shock at the weekend when I discovered that an agreement had been signed between this country and the United Kingdom granting permission to the United Kingdom to scramble fighter jets in Irish airspace.